dario617/kvs-dns-benchmarking/README.md

 ## Run and configuration

 Basic configuration requires a no root user, the IP addresses of each machine, and tests configs like which server to test, what test to run, and others.
+Modify the files ansible/inventory/hosts and ansible/playbooks/group_vars/all.

 Once the variables are written just run and follow the prompts:
 ```